Dental Implants - Cary, NC

-Full dentures can be supported by four to six dental implants to keep them in place.
-This way, you won’t have to worry about diet restrictions, and your teeth will stay firmly in place whenever you eat or laugh.
-Each implant will be placed in a strategic area to give your dentures the best support possible.
+For patients with full-arch tooth loss, we can secure a full denture onto four to eight dental implants.
+With an implant denture, you won’t have to worry about dietary restrictions, and your teeth will stay firmly in place whenever you eat or laugh.
+Each implant will be placed in a strategic area of your jawbone to give your dentures the best support possible.

 The All-on-4 procedure is a unique approach to implant dentures that will let you enjoy new teeth sooner rather than later.
-By placing four implants in a way that takes advantage of the densest areas of your jaw, they’ll be able to bear the load of temporary dentures right away, and you could avoid the need for bone grafting procedures.
+By placing four implants in a way that takes advantage of the densest areas of your jaw, they’ll be able to bear the load of temporary dentures right away.
+Due to the positioning of these implants, you could avoid the need for bone grafting procedures beforehand.

 Understanding the Cost of Dental Implants